ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 To get a user's id:

-1. Open a web browser and in the address bar, go to `https://osu.ppy.sh/users/` followed by the username.
+1. Go to `https://osu.ppy.sh/users/` followed by the username.
-1. Once the page loads, the website will convert the username to an id.
+2. Once the page loads, the website will convert the username to an id.

 ##### Beatmaps